ptabasso2/springblog/README.md

 ### Run the application without <a name="norebuild"></a> rebuilding the docker images ###

 This step assumes that we are using the preloaded images: `pejese/springfront:v2` and `pejese/springback:v2`.

+**Note**: These images are compliant for both `linux/amd64` and `linux/arm64` when pulling them from the registry the `docker run` or `docker-compose` commands will automatically pull the image corresponding to the environment architecture where they are executed.

 The provided `docker-compose.yml` file is already configured to point to those images.
 Therefore you would only need to run the following command:

 ````shell
 [root@pt-instance-6:~/springblog]$ docker-compose up -d